“You wanna get through this? Do as I say.”

 We have the Yogic fire-breathing Namaste monster truck, with great flowing red streamers and a team of flexible acrobats up top flashing the landscape with their bony downward dogs.
 We have the spooky Zen hover craft, floating high above the action, occasionally dispensing a brisk keisaku thwack when its driver gets sleepy.
 We have a Sufi flying carpet (undulating with devotional dervishes), a Catholic chain of bubble campers (strung one behind the other like a line of rosary beads), and, lest we forget, the boring Mindfulness Based Stress Reduction delivery van (stripped of colour, but it does get decent gas mileage).

-There are dozens of these traditions, and, if we parse them out by practice technique, the number of vehicles expands into the tens of thousands.
+There are dozens of these traditions, and, if we parse them apart by practice technique, the number of vehicles expands into the tens of thousands.
 We can also include Western humanistic, artistic and psychotherapeutic traditions, all of whom are interested in the question of the good life, and all of whom have their own thoughts and procedures and protocols.

 And actually, we can expand this number even further, because, in a sense, every human being is really their own practice tradition in waiting.
-That is, there’s a way of taking who you are and what you love and turning it into a deliberate customized practice, with all the deep benefits practice can confer.
+That is, there’s a way of taking exactly who you are and what you love and turning it into a deliberate customized practice, with all the deep benefits practice can confer.
 There are endless ways of committing ourselves in this strange adventure called life.

 So … what is your vehicle?
 If you’re not sure, no problem – you can build one.
 You just need the right parts.